 Look for SSB activity on the hour and CW on the half hour.

-- Rover - Single Operator (RS) - A single Georgia mobile or portable station with one operator that operates from at least two (2) different Georgia counties and making at least one
+ROVER - Single Operator (RS) - A single Georgia mobile station with one operator that operates from at least two (2) different Georgia counties and making at least one

-- Rover Multi Operator - (RM) - A single Georgia mobile or portable station with more than one operator that operates from at least two (2) different Georgia counties and making at least one
+ROVER Multi Operator - (RM) - A single Georgia mobile station with more than one operator that operates from at least two (2) different Georgia counties and making at least one

 (1) contact from each county.
 Rovers with multiple operators and/or multiple simultaneously operated stations in the vehicle use the (RM) category.